HenryGJackson/Server-API/README.md

 pos.runServer(port, host)
 ```

-The server can also be run async so that the main thread is reserved to do other work using
+The server can instead be run async so that the main thread is reserved to do other work using

 ```python
 from ServerAPI import PostOnlyServer as pos